 The MAPLand Act was recently instructed in Congress, and members are gaining awareness to its purpose and need.
 The more you let your legislator know you support the MAPLand Act, the better chance it has of creating access to your public lands.

-ROPA’s goal is to provide resources for the billions of dollars needed to perform backlog maintenance on America’s federal lands, especially with our national parks and forests.
+ROPA will provide resources for the billions of dollars needed to perform backlog maintenance on America’s federal lands, especially with our national parks and forests.
 From building maintenance to upgrading roads, maintenance funds are often cut back in budget negotiations.
-We need secure funding so that wildlife and natural resource management funding is not diverted away from our obligations to our public lands.
+Secure funding ensure wildlife and natural resource management funding is not diverted away from our obligations to our public lands.
 ROPA would positively impact hunting, fishing and overall outdoor recreation access by improving roads, bridges and infrastructure.

 Visit Quail Forever